hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > That English country dancing's little known.

-### Enter musicians and children.
+### Enter Musicians and Children

 > Here come some children, and the music too,
 >
 > They will assist in what we're going to do;
 >
-> They'll help to form a set — with six you know,
+> They'll help to form a set – with six you know,
 >
 > We then through any country dance can go.
 >